D4rkHagrid/RoomOfRequirement/README.md

 # RoomOfRequirement
-This is a collection of self-written Tools and Cheat Sheets in the context of IT-Secuirty.
+This is a collection of self-written tools and cheat sheets in the context of IT-Security.